ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Instance name or ID.
 If not set, the context instance specified by `cis instance-set INSTANCE` is used.

 `--output`
-:   Specify the output format, Only json is supported now.
+:   Specify the output format, Only JSON is supported now.

 `-h, --help`
 :   Help on this command.